Recall Lights

 Patrolman found quickly

 On 6 June 1922, "Blinkers" were installed in the Northern Police District.
-Their located at Cold Spring Lane and York Road, Charles Street and University Parkway, Upland Road and Roland Avenue, Falls Road and Cold Spring Lane, Charles Street Avenue and Belvedere Avenue and Belvedere in Park Heights Avenues.
+Their locations were at Cold Spring Lane and York Road, Charles Street and University Parkway, Upland Road and Roland Avenue, Falls Road and Cold Spring Lane, Charles Street Avenue and Belvedere Avenue, and Belvedere in Park Heights Avenues.
 Mrs. Bessie Cronin is the operator in charge of the Blinkers.

 This is important because around the time the Recall System was being developed; Gaither was struggling to have a “Uniform Traffic Light System,” recognized nationwide.
 He wanted one standard system with three colors, Red, Amber, and Green.
 We know he didn’t want, Red or Green used in his Recall System.
 In fact, the only reason Amber would have even been considered was the Amber used on the Recall System, and the Amber used in the Traffic Light system were two very different colors.
 The Amber on the Recall System has often been described as Brown, while the Amber of a Traffic Light is frequently defined as Yellow.